Academic Portfolio

 -

 HBCU Writing Centers Confronting the “Canonized Corpus” in LLMs with Paola Yuli, Sabrina Bramwell, and Alexandra Omogbadegun.
-Writing Centers and AI: Generating Early Conversations, Spring 2025 (under peer-review).
+Writing Centers and AI: Generating Early Conversations, Spring 2025 (forthcoming).

 Conference Presentations